Why Couples Are Growing Apart After Marriage?

 You may look at each other one day and realise: you are not exactly who you were, I am not exactly who I was, and somewhere along the way we stopped updating our understanding of each other.

-That is where the feeling behind Post-Marriage Identity Loss often begins—not only as an individual struggle, but as a relationship struggle.
+That is where one or both partners can feel swallowed by roles after marriage.
+Not only as an individual struggle, but as a relationship struggle.
 When one or both people feel swallowed by roles, intimacy becomes harder because the self that wants connection is tired, hidden, or unrecognised.

 Why Couples Drift After Marriage